chiayolin/chiayolin.github.io/content/posts/20160719-generating-a-static-site-using-pelican.md

 Title: Generating a Static Site with Pelican
 Date: 2016-07-19 19:27:01
+Modified: 20167-05-01 00:00:00
 Location: Centreville, Virginia

 I used [Jekyll][1] as a static site generator to generate HTML files from [Markdown][2] for this site and it worked just fine.
-However, Jekyll is perhaps too powerful for what I really need.
-Because what I want is just a simple static site generator that generates my templates and Markdown files to HTML, without spending time configuring different versions of Ruby Gems just to get my site up and running.
+However, Jekyll was perhaps too powerful for what I really needed.
+Because what I wanted was just a simple static site generator that parses my templates and Markdown files and outputs HTMLs, without spending time configuring different versions of Ruby Gems just to get my site up and running.
 So I recently decided to give [Pelican][3] a try.
 Pelican is a static generator like Jekyll, but it is written in [Python][4] and uses [Jinja][5] as its templating language/engine.
-This post is created as a note to myself on generating a static site with Pelican.
+This post is created as a note to myself about generating a static site with Pelican.

 [1]: https://jekyllrb.com/
 [2]: https://en.wikipedia.org/wiki/Markdown